 However, tripods are primarily designed for shooting horizontally.
 While most tripod heads can be tilted by 90 degrees to flip the camera into a vertical orientation, this shifts the position of the camera to the side of – and often below – the original shooting position, so your carefully considered composition needs to be redone from scratch.

 It also shifts the centre of gravity from directly above the tripod legs, potentially destabilising the entire setup.

 An L-bracket is a camera plate that wraps around the camera in an L-shape, with the tripod mount running underneath and to the side of the camera.
 To change the shooting orientation from horizontal to vertical, you pop the camera off the tripod and remount it using the socket on its side.

 On the face of it, an L-bracket is simply a right-angled piece of metal – but, as ever, there’s a little more to it than that.
-Let’s check out five L-bracket options…
+Let’s check out the L-bracket options…

 The best L-bracket for your camera